ChrisTitusTech/linutil/README.md

 - To morally and mentally support the project, make sure to leave a ⭐️!

 ## 🏅 Thanks to all Contributors
-Thanks a lot for spending your time helping Winutil grow.
+Thanks a lot for spending your time helping Linutil grow.
 Thanks a lot!
 Keep rocking 🍻.

 [![Contributors](https://contrib.rocks/image?repo=ChrisTitusTech/linutil)](https://github.com/ChrisTitusTech/linutil/graphs/contributors)